Generic filters

 Voice and Broadband

 Broadband infrastructure provides the vital underpinning connectivity over which the UK’s communications run.
 Access to business-grade broadband is not just a ‘nice to have’; it is the very core enabler for the kind of efficient, flexible and internationally-connected enterprises which policy-makers of all complexions understand represent the future of UK plc.
-FCS policy is to ensure high-quality infrastructure is available for professional communications providers.
+FCS policy is to ensure high-quality infrastructure is available for professional communications providers / managed service providers.
 It is based around five fundamental principles:

 Free and competitive markets: